Karlsruhe/Baden-Baden Airport

-Karlsruhe/Baden-Baden Airport (IATA: FKB, ICAO: EDSB) (German: Flughafen Karlsruhe/Baden-Baden) is the international airport of Karlsruhe, the second-largest city in the German state of Baden-Württemberg, and also serves the spa town of Baden-Baden.
-It is the state's second-largest airport after Stuttgart Airport, and the 18th-largest in Germany with 1,110,500 passengers as of 2016 and mostly serves low-cost and leisure flights.
+Karlsruhe/Baden-Baden Airport (IATA: FKB, ICAO: EDSB) (German: Flughafen Karlsruhe/Baden-Baden) is the international airport of Karlsruhe, the third-largest city in the German state of Baden-Württemberg, and also serves the spa town of Baden-Baden.
+It is the state's second-largest airport after Stuttgart Airport, and the 15th-largest in Germany with 1,800,355 passengers as of 2024 and mostly serves low-cost and leisure flights.

 The airport itself is part of Baden Airpark, a business park with numerous other tenants.
 It is located in Rheinmünster, 40 km south of Karlsruhe, 12 km west of Baden-Baden, 25 km east of Haguenau and 25 km north of Strasbourg, France.

 History

 Early years as a military airport

 The construction of a military airfield began in December 1951 in the Upper Rhine Plain between the Black Forest and the Rhine River under the supervision of the French Air Force.
 The runway and associated facilities were completed by June 1952.
 The airfield was granted to Canadian forces and became a military base, RCAF Station Baden–Soellingen, later renamed CFB Baden–Soellingen, from 1953 until 1994.

 The newly founded Baden Airpark GmbH took over the former military airfield to develop it into a regional airport and business park.
 Technically, the airport itself today is part of the Baden Airpark, which also includes business facilities.